 We are committed to reviewing and improving the working culture of the Department, and ensuring development and opportunities are available to all staff.
-This work is driven by the Development and Opportunities Committee, chaired by Dr Victoria Salem and supported by a structure of working groups who represent staff and students.
+This work is driven by the Development and Opportunities Committee (DOC), chaired by Dr Victoria Salem and supported by a structure of working groups who represent staff and students.

 You can find out more about each group and the projects they are working on below.
 Each committee has representation across divisions and campuses.
 To feed your views back please contact the relevant member, or the Chair of the committee.